 Home Steam Showers 101

-Perhaps this summer you got away to a delightful resort or spa where you enjoyed the incredible relaxation of a steam shower.
-Now that it's back-to-school time, you may be wishing you could have that same wonderful experience at home every day.
+Perhaps you recently got away to a delightful resort or spa where you enjoyed the incredible relaxation of a steam shower.
+You may be wishing you could have that same wonderful experience at home every day.

 The good news is, you can have a home steam shower!